brianmoney/cloudflare-email-list/README.md

 1. **Email not forwarding**: Check that your domain is properly configured in Cloudflare Email Routing
 2. **KV namespace errors**: Ensure the namespace ID is correctly configured in `wrangler.jsonc`
 3. **Worker not receiving emails**: Verify the Custom Address rule is set to send to your worker
+4. **KV data not showing in web UI**: Sometimes the Cloudflare dashboard has sync delays.
+Use `wrangler kv key list --binding EMAIL_LIST --preview false` to verify data exists

 ### Debugging